farhankapadia/WDLPracs/README.md

 # WDLPracs
 Solutions to the WDL QB
 JS is dynamically typed.
-Every input you give in an input type "text" is treated as a string.
+This means that every input you give in an input type "text" is treated as a string.
 Hence when the "+" operator is used it concatenates the two strings, instead of adding two numbers.
 Eg:- "6" + "5" = "65" according to JS.
 (Expected result is 11).
 However if you use other operands such as "-", "*", "/" JS treats the same strings as numbers.
 Eg:- "6" * "5" = "30" according to JS.
 Therefore, we need to be careful whenever we are using the "+" operator as it may concatenate the two strings instead of adding them.